 When shooting with toddlers, look to capture genuine shots.
 The best photos often stem from simply following what the toddler wants to do.
 You can prepare activities and plan poses, but you will have to make a change if the toddler isn’t enjoying it.

 For example, we recently captured a creative wedding shot of a happy young ring bearer running away from the kissing bride and groom in the background.
 Catching moments like this will give you unique and joyful images.

-If she wants to pick flowers, photograph her picking flowers.
-If he wants to spin in circles, let him spin in a circle and snap his laugh when he falls!
+If they want to pick flowers, photograph them picking flowers.
+If they want to spin in circles, let them spin in a circle and snap their laugh when they fall!

 With more energetic children, you may want to start the photography session at their pace.
 Then, once they have let out some excitement, they might be more willing to slow down and pose for the camera.